 - Use clean needles and equipment for tattoos or body piercings.

 - Cover a cut, wound or sore with a clean sterile bandage immediately.
 It’s a good idea to keep band-aids in your wallet or purse in case you get cut away from home.

 - Clean all surfaces thoroughly after they have come in contact with blood.
 The CDC recommends any blood spills, including dried blood, which can still be infectious, should be cleaned using a dilution of one part household bleach to 10 parts water.
 Gloves should be worn with cleaning up blood spills.
 The Hep C virus can survive outside the body at room temperature, on environmental surfaces, for up to 3 weeks.

 For more detailed about Hep C download the free guidebook, “3 Phases of Hep C Treatment; Your Guidebook from Diagnosis through Recovery” from our website, Life Beyond Hep C.com.

-This entry was originally published on Life Beyond Hepatitis C, September 23, 2015.
+This entry was originally published on Life Beyond Hepatitis C on June 16, 2021.
 It is reprinted with permission.